| Frank

 traveled through North and Central America conducting seminars

+and lectures.
 In 1976 he and his wife, Shirley, began a part-time company

 to design and manufacture instruments for antique show cars,